This article may contain compensated links. Please read disclaimer for more info.

 From Saumur, consider visiting one of the Loire Valley Castles nearby on a half-day trip.

-You can drive to Château d’Usse (option A) – one of the most beautiful castles in France, that inspired the sleeping beauty castle – with a stop at Château Miniere (25 rue de Minière, Ingrandes de Touraine) for a walk among the vines and some wine tasting on the way.
+You can drive to Château d’Usse (option A) – one of the most beautiful castles in France that inspired the design of the Sleeping Beauty Castle –, perhaps with a stop at Château Miniere (25 rue de Minière, Ingrandes de Touraine) for a walk among the vines and wine-tasting.

 A slightly longer drive, the sumptuous and artistic gardens at Château de Villandry (option B) is also a must-see and easily accessible from Saumur.

 Night at Fontevraud